 When disasters strike Texas communities, the Rebuild Texas Fund connects your helping hand to Texan communities in need.
 As the organization designated by the Office of the Governor to receive private donations following a disaster, we strategically collect and distribute funding and additional resources to eligible organizations in impacted areas to build resilience.

 We work with local leaders to identify community-driven priorities, unmet needs, and funding gaps in affected regions.
 We provide local leaders and organizations with the financial and technical expertise needed to recover stronger than before.
-Our community-centered approach is swift and purposeful – providing the greatest possible impact for Texans trying to rebuild lives and livelihood.
+Our community-centered approach is swift and purposeful – providing the greatest possible impact for Texans rebuilding lives and livelihood.

-Building resilience requires hard work and committed resources as much for disaster preparedness during blue skies as for mitigation following a disaster.
+Building resilience requires hard work and committed resources as much for disaster preparedness during blue skies as for long-term recovery following a disaster.
 That’s why we raise funds year-round to support Texas communities.

-The Rebuild Texas Fund was established in 2017 in response to Hurricane Harvey and continues to support Texas communities in times of disaster and crisis.
-Together, more than 2 million Texans have had the opportunity to rebuild their lives.
+In 2017, OneStar and the Michael & Susan Dell Foundation launched the Rebuild Texas Fund in response to the devastating impact of Hurricane Harvey.
+Through the Rebuild Texas Fund, OneStar continues to support Texas communities in times of disaster and crisis.
+Through this effort, together we served more than 2 million Texans to rebuild their lives and communities

-We worked with local communities to support recovery and rebuilding efforts in 41 Texas counties impacted by Hurricane Harvey.
-This collaborative project supported community & economic development, education & child care, workforce & transportation, housing, health, and small business.
+We worked collaboratively with local leaders in 41 Texas counties impacted by Hurricane Harvey to support recovery and rebuilding efforts.
+Our efforts focused on five key areas: community & economic development, education & child care, workforce & transportation, housing, health, and small business.